bartongroup/slivka/sphinx-docs/specification.rst

 Arguments
 =========

-Once the base command is set up, we can move on to enumerating the command line arguments for the program.
-Those are placed under the ``args`` property in the service configuration file.
-It contains an ordered mapping where each key is a parameter id (we'll need it later) and values are argument objects with following attributes
+Once the base command is set up, you should enumerate the remaining command line arguments of the program.
+Those are placed under the *args* property in the service configuration file.
+It contains an ordered mapping where each key is a parameter id (we'll need it later) and values are argument objects with the following attributes

 :*arg*:
-  The argument template which will be inserted into the command.
+  *(string)* The template for arguments that will be inserted into the command.
 Whenever the value for the parameter is not empty, that argument is appended to the list of arguments with the actual value substituted for the ``$(value)`` placeholder.
+Example:
-  Example: ``--type=$(value)``
+  ``--type=$(value)``

-  Using environment variables in the argument value is supported.
+  The argument template may include system environment variables as well as those defined in this file under an *env* property.
+  The variables are inserted using shell syntax ``${VARIABLE}`` or a short notation ``$VARIABLE``.
+The variables are interpolated before the command is split into individual arguments.

 :*default*:
-  *(optional)*
-  Value that will be used when no other value was provided for the argument.
-One use is to provide constant values for parameters hidden from the front-end users.
+  *(string) (optional)* Value that will be inserted into the template when no value is provided for the argument.
+You can use it to provide constant values for parameters hidden from front-end users.

 :*join*:
-  *(optional)*
-  Delimiter used to join multiple values for the argument.
-  Only applicable to parameters that can take multiple values.
-  If *join* is not specified then the argument is repeated multiple times for each value.
-For example, for two values ``alpha``, ``bravo``
+  *(string) (optional)* Delimiter used to join multiple values.
+Only applicable to array-type parameters.
+If *join* is not specified, then the multi-valued arguments are repeated for each value.
+For example, for two values ``alpha`` and ``bravo``

   .. code-block:: yaml

     arg: -p $(value)

-  will result in command arguments ``-p alpha -p bravo``, but
+  will result in the command line arguments ``-p alpha -p bravo``, but

   .. code-block:: yaml